Project-HINATA/segatools-banafix/doc/config/common.md

 Overrides the target of the `aime.naominet.jp` host lookup.

+### `replaceHost`

+Default: `0`

+Replace the HOST field in HTTP request headers with the settings above.
+This may help bypass network restrictions in some regions.

 ## `[ds]`

 Controls emulation of the "DS (Dallas Semiconductor) EEPROM" chip on the AMEX